| Main index | Section 5 | 日本語 | Options |

 X/Open Curses does not mention italics.
 Portable applications must assume that numeric capabilities are signed 16-bit values.
 This includes the no_color_video (ncv) capability.
 The 32768 mask value used for italics with ncv can be confused with an absent or cancelled ncv.
 If italics should work with colors, then the ncv value must be specified, even if it is zero.

-Different commercial ports of terminfo and curses support different subsets of the XSI Curses standard and (in some cases) different extension sets.
-Here is a summary, accurate as of October 1995:
+Different commercial ports of terminfo and curses support different subsets of X/Open Curses and (in some cases) different extensions.
+Here is a summary, accurate as of October 1995, after which the commercial Unix market contracted and lost diversity.

 Please direct any comments about this manual page service to Ben Bullock.
 Privacy policy.